openUC2/ImSwitch/README.md

 ### Option B: Install using UV (Recommended)

-ImSwitch can be installed using UV, a fast Python package installer written in Rust that's significantly faster than pip.
-Python 3.9 or later is required.
+ImSwitch can be installed using UV, a fast Python package installer written in Rust that's significantly faster than pip. **Python 3.11 or later is required**.
 Additionally, certain components (the image reconstruction module and support for TIS cameras) require the software to be running on Windows, but most of the functionality is available on other operating systems as well.

 **Why UV?**
 - **~10-100x faster** package installation and dependency resolution